 Note 4: See rule 1.16 for how this rule applies in the case of a CDR outsourcing arrangement in which a provider collects CDR data on behalf of a principal.

+(2) For subsection 56EM(2) of the Act, an accredited data recipient that discloses CDR data to an accredited person under Part 4 must, as soon as practicable, update each consumer dashboard that relates to the request to indicate:

+(a) what CDR data was disclosed; and

+(b) when the CDR data was disclosed; and

+(c) the accredited person, identified in accordance with any entry on the Register specified as being for that purpose.

+(3) To avoid doubt, where the CDR data is disclosed to an accredited data recipient through another accredited person acting on its behalf under a CAP arrangement, the former should not be indicated on the dashboard.

 Subdivision 7.2.4—Rules relating to integrity and security of CDR data

 7.10 Rule relating to privacy safeguard 11—quality of CDR data

-(1) If a data holder makes a disclosure of a kind referred to in paragraphs 56EN(3)(a) and (b) of the Act to an accredited person, the data holder must provide the CDR consumer on whose behalf the disclosure was made, by electronic means, with a written notice that:
+(1) If a CDR participant makes a disclosure of a kind referred to in paragraphs 56EN(3)(a) and (b) of the Act to an accredited person, the CDR participant must provide the CDR consumer on whose behalf the disclosure was made, by electronic means, with a written notice that:

 (a) identifies the accredited person to whom the CDR data was disclosed; and